littlefattiger/DDIA/DDIA/chapter7.md

     * On the other hand, the last write wins (LWW) conflict resolution method is prone to lost update.
 Unfortunately, LWW is the default in many replicated databases.

 Write skew
+* What is write skew?
+This anomaly is called write skew [28].
+It is neither a dirty write nor a lost update, because the two transactions are updating two different objects
 * materializing conflicts should be considered a last resort if no alternative is possible.
 A serializable isolation level is much preferable in most cases.

 * Serializability